MaveCordes/BaoBoardgameAI/README.md

     2   2   2   2   2   2   2   2  P2 32
     ‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑
     3   2   2   2   2   2   2   2
-    0   2   2   2   2   2   2   2  P1 31  <- position 1 is empty, one stone is put into position 1 of the inner row adding up to 3.
+    0   2   2   2   2   2   2   2  P1 31  <- position 1 was taken empty, one stone is put into position 1 of the second row
     ——————————————————————————————

-after you put your next stone into position 2 of the inner row, you will take all your stones and the stones from your opponent
+after you put your next stone into position 2 of the second row, you will take all your stones and the stones from your opponents position

     Stones in Hand: 5
     ——————————————————————————————
     2   2   2   2   2   2   2   2
-    2   0   2   2   2   2   2   2  P2 30
+    2   0   2   2   2   2   2   2  P2 30  <- take your opponents stones
     ‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑‑
     3   0   2   2   2   2   2   2
     0   2   2   2   2   2   2   2  P1 29
     ——————————————————————————————

-your turn will continue until you put your last stone into an empty field.
+your turn will continue until you put your last stone into an empty position.
 After that its the opponents turn.

-as possible ending-board would look like this:
+A possible ending-board would look like this:

     1 | 2 | 3 | 4 | 5 | 6 | 7 | 8
     ——————————————————————————————